configcat/docs/website/docs/advanced/team-management/saml/identity-providers/adfs.md

   <img class="saml-tutorial-img" src="/static/assets/saml/dashboard/company_email.png" />

 - ConfigCat will redirect you to the ADFS sign in page.
-Type your credentials for sign-in.
+Type your credentials, and click `Sign in`.

   <img class="saml-tutorial-img" src="/static/assets/saml/adfs/login.png" />